smutch/hwsa2021-slides/PITCHME.md

 #### joblib.Memory

 These limitations can be overcome in some cases with [joblib.Memory](https://joblib.readthedocs.io/en/latest/memory.html#memory).
-It caches to disk and removes much of the overhead with large input and out arrays.
+It caches to disk and removes much of the overhead with large input and output arrays.

 ---